weruharim/r4da-journey/Data Transformation in R.md

   )
 ```

-Here, we group the data by `year`, `month`, and `day` and use the `nth()` function to extract the departure time of the fifth flight, tenth flight, and fifth-to-last flight.
+In the above example, I groupd the data by `year`, `month`, and `day` and use the `nth()` function to extract the departure time of the fifth flight, tenth flight, and fifth-to-last flight.

 ### Grouping Variables by Multiple Variables and Summarizing